kiishor/miniML-Parser/README.md

 This is a validating XML parser.
 It uses [xs_element_t](#xs_element_t) structure based on XML schema to validate the given XML string.
 [xs_element_t](#xs_element_t) contains all the tree structure of XML elements and elements properties such as element name, its child elements, attributes, content type, etc..
 A user can either manually create or use [XML code generator tool](#xml-code-generator-tool) to generate [xs_element_t](#xs_element_t) structure in C from XML schema file.
-This is a command line tool to that takes schema file as input and generates c source code containing.
+This is a command line tool, it takes schema file as input and generates c source code containing.

 The Parser contains four files
 - parse_xml.c   : XML parser source file